This Week in Our Church

 Michelle was born and raised on the South Side of Chicago.
 She earned her B.A. in Psychology from Dartmouth College and her M.A. in Media Studies from The New School in New York City.
 She has received numerous awards including the 2019 Martin Luther King Jr. Social Justice Award from Dartmouth College.
 She currently teaches business writing at Columbia College Chicago and is working on several book projects that will completed within the next two years.

 The lecture is co-sponsored by Friends of Historic Second Church and Glessner House.
 Tours of the National Historic Landmark sanctuary will be provided before and after the lecture.
 Free parking is available at the Ada S. McKinley lot on (1819 Wabash Ave.) beginning at 12:30pm.

 Free admission, reservations not required

 The parking lot adjacent to the north side of the church is available for parking for Sunday worship.
 We encourage those whose mobility permits to park on the city streets so as to leave parking lot space for those with more limited mobility.
-Street parking is FREE every Sunday, except for on Bear’s home games.
-One day parking passes are available, if needed.
+Street parking is FREE every Sunday.
 Please contact Office Administrator, Ashley McLean, for more information.